-Neither the 1-hour national standard nor the 8-hour NWT standard was exceeded in 2007.
-The typical 'spring time maximum' also occurred at this site and is consistent with the Yellowknife and Norman Wells stations, which also experience a peak in $O_3$ levels during the spring months.
-The analyzer had to be taken off line during the months of October and November due to a malfunction.
+Neither the one-hour national standard nor the eight-hour NWT standard was exceeded in 2008.
+The typical 'springtime maximum' also occurred at this site and is consistent with the Yellowknife and Norman Wells stations, which also experience a peak in $O_3$ levels during the spring months.

-Figure 16 shows the hourly and 8-hour maximums as well as the monthly averages recorded for 2007.
+Figure 16 shows the hourly and eight-hour maximums as well as the monthly averages recorded for 2008.